Changes for 2022-2023

 - Do final check of validation, cleanup and eligibility

-- Make the Draft Start List available for each race and email link to key officials
+- Make the Draft Start List available for each race and email links to key officials.
+The jury can make adjustments to time-gaps, and overall schedule that won’t affect each categories seeding order.

 - Create the Bib Pickup List and sort bibs